litpuvn/tweet-collector/README.md

 Below are instructions for the use of this program

 ### Commands
-* **Input File Name** `-i | --inputfile ` allows the user to indicate what JSON file to input.
+* **Input File Name:** `-i | --inputfile ` allows the user to indicate what JSON file to input.
 Only accepts a single input file.

-* **Attributes** `-a | --attributes` allows the user to indicate the desired attributes they want to pull from the JSON file.
+* **Attributes:** `-a | --attributes` allows the user to indicate the desired attributes they want to pull from the JSON file.
 Default attributes are: id, text, created_at, place, coordinates. **For a list of all possible attributes, see tweet_parts.txt.**

 ### Execution
 ```